tbleken/sidekick/documents/skbr.md

 The grid has advanced incremental search; only record where all the given "words" are anywhere in any field, including numeric and memo fields.

-This what you see if you issue
+This is what you see if you type the following in the Command Window:

 ```foxpro
 Use (_foxcode) Again
 Br (Press F8)